The MBA with Management Information Systems Concentration is a 36-credit option that is delivered in hybrid format in Harrisburg and Shippensburg.

 The John L. Grove College of Business is accredited by AACSB International, which certifies the quality of the curriculum, faculty, and support services.
 The Ship MBA program offers high quality and outstanding value with courses taught by highly qualified faculty, who will help you develop the knowledge and skills you need to succeed in a rapidly changing global economy.
 Our graduate students find the Ship MBA convenient, reputable, and affordable.

-The program consists of ten courses (30 credits), which includes eight core courses and two elective courses.
+The program consists of twelve courses (36 credits), which includes a choice of seven out of eight core courses, four concentration courses and a capstone course.
 The core courses cover critical elements of business management in today’s technologically advanced and global business environment.
 The course sequence is flexible, as most core courses do not have prerequisites beyond the basic requirements to enter the MBA program.

 Ship delivers its MBA degree program in three convenient formats: part time, full time, and online.
 The requirements are the same in each of the three delivery formats.
 Students can also select the Supply Chain Management Concentration, Management Information Systems Concentration, or Finance Concentration.

 The Ship MBA-Professional is a hybrid format program designed for working professionals.
 Students can complete the program part time in two years, taking two classes one night a week.
 One-third of each course is composed of online content, while two-thirds of each course is taught in an electronic classroom and broadcast synchronously to remote sites via video-conferencing technology, thus providing students the opportunity to interact with the professor and other students face-to-face from multiple sites.
 These sites include: